dreamcatcher-tech/network/website/nfas/Requests/06 Interblock.md

 ## Strategic Intent

-Produce a 'universal computing surface' with the following properties:
+Produce a 'universal computing surface' designed for Object Oriented Programming where those Objects are Serverless.

 1. Runs on a distributed network of small devices, such as phones.
 1. Does not require any centralised back-end servers.